vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/faces/face_size_normalized.png" class="chart image">

 And, there is a response visible to the size of the largest face visible in the image, which might have a somewhat weaker correlation with the number of faces visible in the image.
+(Selfies, for example, might have a large "largest face.")

 <img src="/images/fulls/social-interest/faces/largest_face_size_normalized.png" class="chart image">

 As before, the box-plot shows the 5/25/50/75/95 percentile ranges of the distribution.
 Means are marked with a blue star, and the 5/95% confidence intervals on the means are marked with gray Xs.
-The effect of faces in the image has a significant impact on the mean, though it does not explain the majority of the variance.
+This shows that the effect of faces in the image has a significant impact on the mean, though it does not explain the majority of the variance (distributions are much broader than the difference between images with no faces and faces present.)

 ## Image understanding

 The use of image understanding algorithms can give insight into the content of these social images (or at least what a classification algorithm trained on [ImageNet](http://image-net.org/) believes the images to contain.)
-Using [TensorFlow](http://tensorflow.org/) and Google's "Inception" convolutional neural network (CNN) architecture, [^inception] the dataset of images was analyzed for semantic content.
+Using [TensorFlow](http://tensorflow.org/) and Google's "Inception" deep convolutional neural network architecture, [^inception] the dataset of images was analyzed for semantic content.
 The most common categories in the dataset were found to be the following:

 <img src="/images/fulls/social-interest/categories/category_counts.png" class="chart image">